deltabeard/ctrmus/README.md

 B = Stop

 ### When stopped
-A or R = Play selected file.
+A or R = Play selected file or change directory.

 Up and down = Select file.